semantic-foxes/dnlp_ss23/README.md

 The idea is to sample from all datasets and produce one batch, which we call a 'multi-batch'.
-That is performed in `continuos` mode by providing skipping 3 steps of optimizer using `skip_optimizer_step` and setting `is_multi_batch` to true
+That is performed in `continuos` mode by providing skipping 3 steps of optimizer using `skip_optimizer_step` and setting `is_multi_batch` to true.
+Also one can balance the amount of batches in a 'multi-batch' by providing corresponding `weight`'s.

+This approach is robust and performing well with other improvements, in particular with an additional pretrain on `Quora`.

-### Additional pretrain [Danila Litskevich]
+### Additional pretrain on `Quora` [Danila Litskevich]

-Since we have 10 times more data for `Quora`, we can use it to pretrain our BERT without overfitting.
+Since we have 10 times more data for `Quora` than for other datasets, we can use it to pretrain our BERT without overfitting during further finetuning.

-Futher finetuning training
+Multi-batch approach turned out to preserve same good performance for `Quora` during finetuning while also achieving great results for other datasets.

 ### [`CosineEmbeddingsLoss`](https://pytorch.org/docs/stable/generated/torch.nn.CosineEmbeddingLoss.html) [Danila Litskevich]